strapdata/elassandra/docs/elassandra/source/configuration.rst

 Search performances
 ...................

-* Use few nodes or vnodes to reduce the complexity of the token_ranges filter (16 to 64 is recommended).
-* Use the random search strategy and increase the Cassandra replication factor to reduce the number of nodes requires for a search request.
+* Use few no* Use 16 to 64 vnodes per node to reduce the complexity of the token_ranges filter. ndom search strategy and increase the Cassandra replication factor to reduce the number of nodes requires for a search request.
 * Enable the ``token_ranges_bitset_cache``.
 This cache compute the token ranges filter once per Lucene segment.
 Check the token range bitset cache statistics to ensure this caching is efficient.
 * Enable Cassandra row caching to reduce the overhead introduce by fetching the requested fields from the underlying Cassandra table.
 * Enable Cassandra off-heap row caching in your Cassandra configuration.